wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-setup/includes/setup.md

 ### Power Platform

-If you have more than one Power Platform environment configured, you can pick which one you want to use for form processing. _This option does not appear if you have a single environment configured._
+If you have more than one Power Platform environment setup, you can pick which one you want to use for form processing. _This option does not appear if you have a single environment configured._

 For **Power Platform**, you can select: